-Although there used to be more amusement parks across the state, especially in the mid-1900s when these parks first came into major popularity, many of the old parks have closed down due to a lack of customer interest.
+There used to be more amusement parks across the state, especially in the mid-1900s when these parks first came into major popularity, but many of the old parks have closed down due to a lack of customer interest.
 Although these parks have closed, along with a few ghost towns that are now truly abandoned, there are still seven great parks to check out, listed below in alphabetical order.

 01 of 07

 Guests can enjoy boardwalk foods like hot dogs and giant pretzels, try their hand at a few carnival games like ring toss, or just enjoy all the sights and sounds of this popular tourist destination throughout the summer.

-The family fun center includes go-karts, an arcade, and a few rides such as bumper boats, the Sidewinder pendulum ride, and the spinning WindStarz as well as "the best mini-golf in Raleigh."
+The family fun center includes go-karts, an arcade, and a few rides such as bumper boats, the Sidewinder pendulum ride, and the spinning WindStarz, as well as "the best mini-golf in Raleigh."

-Other fun attractions include the Dark Ride XD, the Fun House obstacle course, laser tag, a batting cage, the Drop Zone, the Spider Web, and a number of great restaurants and snack shops to satisfy your hunger during an active day at this amusement park.Continue to 5 of 8 below.
+Other fun attractions include the Dark Ride XD, the Fun House obstacle course, laser tag, a batting cage, the Drop Zone, the Spider Web, and a number of great restaurants and snack shops to satisfy your hunger during an active day at this amusement park.

-The Galaxy Fun Park is another family-fun center with go-karts, bumper cars, trampolines, laser tag, and a ropes course located in Raleigh, NC.
-Keep in mind that Galaxy Fun Park does not allow open-toed shoes including flip flops, sandals, or heels due to the nature of activities offered at this amusement center.
+The Galaxy Fun Park is another family fun center with go-karts, bumper cars, trampolines, laser tag, and a ropes course located in Raleigh, NC.
+Keep in mind that Galaxy Fun Park does not allow open-toed shoes including flip flops, sandals, or heels due to the nature of activities offered at this amusement center.Continue to 5 of 7 below.

-This small Christmas-themed amusement park and zoo includes the Rudicoaster roller coaster, a Ferris wheel, a carousel, and a few other rides while animal exhibits include deer, monkeys, bears, exotic birds, and kangaroos.
+This small Christmas-themed amusement park and zoo in Cherokee, NC includes the Rudicoaster roller coaster, a Ferris wheel, a carousel, and a few other rides while animal exhibits include deer, monkeys, bears, exotic birds, and kangaroos.
 Even though the park is only open during the summer, Santa is on hand to greet kids and take note of their off-season holiday wish lists.

 The train-themed park features a three-mile ride through the North Carolina mountains on an authentic narrow-gauge, coal-fired steam train.
 Other attractions include covered wagon rides, a carousel, a chairlift ride up to Miner’s Mountain, a small zoo, gold panning and gem mining, a Ferris wheel, and other spinning rides.

 This small family fun park includes mini-golf, wagon rides, gold panning, live animals, skeet shooting, and a bouncy castle as well as camping and RV sites on-premise for overnight accommodations.
-Nearby, the Smokey Mountains are full of creeks and rivers that are great for summer swimming and fly fishing.
+Nearby, the Smoky Mountains are full of creeks and rivers that are great for summer swimming and fly fishing.